paulscherrerinstitute/wica-http/README.md

 # Overview

-WICA stands for "Web Interface for Controls Applications".
+WICA stands for *Web Interface for Controls Applications*.
 The idea is to provide web-based access to PSI's controls infrastructure.

 Currently this infrastructure is based on EPICS IOC's accessed by channel access protocol.
 Wica supports